StefanBadila/BoalaTDI/README.md

 # Memory Game

 The Memory Game is an engaging and educational game designed to improve and test your memory.
 It features a fun and interactive layout, using images of vehicle brands to make the game visually appealing.
-The game logic is written in Java, while HTML and CSS are used for the layout and design.
-Vue.js is utilized for dynamic and responsive user interactions.
+HTML and CSS are used for the layout and design, while Vue.js is utilized for dynamic and responsive user interactions.

 ## Demo